particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ## Choosing an Authentication Method

+Take a deep breath.
+We've covered a lot so far and you're picking things up quick!
+This section will help you determine the best place for you to go next.

 As described
 [earlier](/guide/how-to-build-a-product/dashboard/#organizations-vs-individuals),
 end-users of your product are referred to as *customers* in the Particle